Season 1 | Season 2 | Season 3 | Season 4 | Season 5 | Season 6 | Flash in the Pan

 - Handicapped Badass: "Asthmatic, but I'll take your breath away!"

-- Large Ham: Worthy of the telenovelas that South America is also known for (and ironic for a person most often represented as a static image).
+- Large Ham: An expressive presence worthy of the telenovelas that Latin America is also known for (and ironic for a person most often represented as a static image).

-- The Man Is Sticking It to the Man: Guy Fawkes points out the hypocrisy of Che fighting for communism while his face is on lots of merchandise and is making capitalists rich.
+- The Man Is Sticking It to the Man: Guy Fawkes points out the irony of Che fighting for communism while his face is on lots of merchandise and is making capitalists rich.

 - Merchandise-Driven: As both he and Guy Fawkes point out, Che's likeness has been used on various merchandise.